Silicic acid: History

-Based on the vapor pressure curves for silica gel, Reinout Willem Van Bemellen argued that no silica hydrates existed, only silica gel.
+Based on the vapor pressure curves for silica gel, Reinout Willem Van Bemmelen argued that no silica hydrates existed, only silica gel.
 On the other hand, Gustav Tschermak von Seysenegg believed that he had observed different silicic acids as decomposition products of natural silicate gels.

 The first crystalline silicic acid was prepared from the phyllosilicate natrosilite (Na2Si2O5) in 1924.
 More than 15 crystalline acids are known and comprise at least six modifications of H2Si2O5.
 Some acids can adsorb and intercalate organic molecules, and therefore are interesting alternatives to silica.

 Preparation

 Crystalline silicic acids can be prepared by removing the sodium cations from solutions of sodium silicates with an ion-exchange resin, or by treating sodium silicates with concentrated sulfuric acid.